 - 1. Access to the center turn lane that the Tribe had utilized in front of this property for six years was removed in 2011.
 Therefore: - 2.
-A left out was eliminated from this property.
-Vehicles headed West from this property now had to negotiate an almost impossible u-turn (crossing three lanes of very heavy traffic) for the short trip back to I-5. - 3.
+A left-out turn was eliminated from this Stillaguamish Tribal property.
+Vehicles heading West from this property now had to negotiate an almost impossible uturn (crossing three lanes of very heavy traffic) for the short trip back to I-5. - 3.
 The neighboring Heritage Bank summarily eliminated a rear driveway in 2016 which had made alternate travel to I-5 possible compared to the difficult route described in #2 above. - 4.
 By 2018, all Stillaguamish Tribal buildings were razed and the entire property was then idled.